Queen of the Damned (soundtrack)

-Queen of the Damned: Music from the Motion Picture is the official soundtrack for the 2002 vampire film Queen of the Damned, released on February 19, 2002 via Warner Music Group.
-It was produced by Richard Gibbs and Jonathan Davis of American nu metal band Korn.
+Queen of the Damned: Music from the Motion Picture is the official soundtrack for the 2002 vampire film Queen of the Damned based on the Anne Rice novel of the same name.
+It released on February 19, 2002 via Warner Music Group and was produced by Richard Gibbs and Jonathan Davis of American nu metal band Korn.
 Frank Fitzpatrick and Rich Dickerson served as the music supervisors for the album.